quickgrid/ai-resources/papers.md

 - `Transformer` is used for model architecture due ability `handle long-term dependencies` in text.
 - Multi-layer `transformer decoder` is used for language modeling.
 - Models is multiple layer `decoder only transformer` with masked self attention heads.
+- `Learned positional embedding` is used instead of sinusoidal in original transformers.

 **Unsupervised Pre-training**
 - `Pre-training` acts as `regularizer` providing `better generalization` in deep neural nets.